Kelvin Edwards

-Kelvin Mack Edwards (born July 19, 1964) is a former American football wide receiver in the National Football League (NFL) for the New Orleans Saints and Dallas Cowboys.
-He also was a member of the Dallas Texans of the Arena Football League.
-He played college football at Liberty University.
+Kelvin Mack Edwards (born July 19, 1964) is an American former professional football wide receiver in the National Football League (NFL) for the New Orleans Saints and Dallas Cowboys.
+He also was a member of the Dallas Texans of the Arena Football League (AFL).
+He played college football for the Liberty Flames and was selected by the Saints in the fourth round of the 1986 NFL draft.

-Early years
+Early life

 Edwards attended Russell High School, where he played as a wide receiver.
 He accepted a football scholarship from Liberty University, where he was a part of a passing offense that included wide receiver Fred Banks.

 As a senior, he led the team and set the school career records in receptions, receiving yards, touchdown receptions, scoring, kickoff returns and punt returns.
-The team's final two games of the season were canceled after the flooding of James River, that caused $2 million in damage to the athletic facility and destroyed all football equipment.
+The team's final two games of the season were canceled after the flooding of James River that caused $2 million in damage to the athletic facility and destroyed all football equipment.

-He caught a pass in 32 consecutive games and 39 of his 41 contests.
-He finished as the school's record holder in career receiving yards (2,546) and career receiving touchdowns (24).
+He finished as the school's record holder in career receiving yards (2,546) and career receiving touchdowns (24).Kelvin impressive performance in the 40 yard dash, he clocking in at 4.25 seconds, showcases several qualities that the NFL highly values in players, especially those in skill positions.
+He caught a pass in 32 consecutive games and in 39 of his 41 contests.
 He was selected to play in the 1985 Blue–Gray Football Classic.

 Edwards also practiced track and set the school record in the 300 and 400 metres.

 In 2009, he was inducted into the Liberty Athletics Hall of Fame.

-In 2019, Liberty Flames retired Edwards' jersey #83.
+In 2019, the school retired Edwards's jersey number (83).

-Edwards became Liberty's second-highest NFL draft pick when he was selected in the fourth round of the 1986 draft by the New Orleans Saints.
-His three-year professional football career was spotlighted when he was a starting wide receiver for the Dallas Cowboys.

 Professional career

 New Orleans Saints

-Edwards was selected by the New Orleans Saints in the fourth round (88th overall) of the 1986 NFL Draft.
-As a rookie, he caught 9 of his 10 receptions in the final six games.
-He totaled 10 receptions for 132 yards and one carry for 6 yards.
+Edwards was selected by the New Orleans Saints in the fourth round (88th overall) of the 1986 NFL draft.
+As a rookie, he caught nine of his 10 receptions in the final six games.
+He totaled 10 receptions for 132 yards and one carry for six yards.
 He was waived on September 7, 1987.